 – Supreme Court of India Ruling on Section 377, 6 September 2018

-On 6 September 2018, the Supreme Court of India decriminalized homosexuality, after twenty-four years of struggle.
+On 6th September 2018, the Supreme Court of India decriminalized homosexuality, after 24 years of legal and political struggle.
 Decriminalization was met with cheer and hope, celebrating the fact that LGBT people are no longer criminals in the eyes of the law.

 In addition to the long-fought battle against 377, CREA is also a part of Dignity for All, a global consortium that advances the rights of LGBTI persons by engaging with democracies around.
 This work focuses on countries including India, Kenya, Bangladesh where governments have failed to adequately protect the human rights of LGBTI persons and where national laws continue to criminalize sexual orientation and gender identity in varying degrees.
 CREA’s work has focused on advancing issues of decriminalization both within existing legal frameworks as well as participating in civil society responses to address these complex issues.

 CREA is also a part of a Global South coalition ‘Sexual Rights Initiative’ (SRI), which consists of national and regional organizations from all parts of the world.
 SRI has been advocating for the advancement of human rights in relation to gender and sexuality and increasing the participation of global South activists at the UN Human Rights Council (HRC) and other UN mechanisms, since 2006.
 SRI members include CREA (India), Egyptian Initiative for Personal Rights (Egypt), Federation for Women and Family Planning (Poland), Akahatá (Argentina), Coalition of African Lesbians (South Africa) and Action Canada for Sexual Health and Rights (Canada).